renalmri-org/website.github.io/_news/2020_12_21_Newsletter.md

 This newsletter is based upon work from COST Action PARENCHIMA (CA16103), supported by COST (European Cooperation in Science and Technology).

-COST (European Cooperation in Science and Technology) is a funding agency for research and innovation networks.
+[COST (European Cooperation in Science and Technology)](www.cost.eu) is a funding agency for research and innovation networks.
 Our Actions help connect research initiatives across Europe and enable scientists to grow their ideas by sharing them with their peers.
-This boosts their research, career and innovation. www.cost.eu
+This boosts their research, career and innovation.

 [RENALMRI homepage](www.renalmri.org)

-Follow us on 	[Twitter @renalMRI](https://twitter.com/renalMRI) Follow us on 	[ResearchGate](https://www.researchgate.net/project/PARENCHIMA-Magnetic-Resonance-Imaging-Biomarkers-for-Chronic-Kidney-Disease-COST-action-CA16103)
+Follow us on 	[Twitter @renalMRI](https://twitter.com/renalMRI)

+Follow us on 	[ResearchGate](https://www.researchgate.net/project/PARENCHIMA-Magnetic-Resonance-Imaging-Biomarkers-for-Chronic-Kidney-Disease-COST-action-CA16103)

-Follow us on 	[LinkedIn](http://www.linkedin.com/groups/8448307) Follow us on 	[Facebook](https://www.facebook.com/renalmri/)
+Follow us on 	[LinkedIn](http://www.linkedin.com/groups/8448307)

+Follow us on 	[Facebook](https://www.facebook.com/renalmri/)